The Top DaVinci Resolve Keyboard Shortcuts You Need to Know!

 transport controlstransport controlstransport controls

 First up let’s look at transport controls, that’s your play, pause, fast forward and rewind options.
-You could click the options under the video, as shown above, but that takes , it’s not efficient.
+You could click the options under the video, as shown above, but that takes time, it’s not efficient.
 It’s better to commit some of the most used keystrokes to memory.

 ActionKeystroke